Chocolate Dipped Almond Horn Cookies

 - Bake for 12-14 minutes, rotating the pan halfway through baking time, until golden brown.
 Remove from heat and cool completely on a wire rack.

 - Place the chocolate chips or baking wafers and oil in a microwave safe bowl.
-Heat for 20-30 second increments, stirring well each time until the chocolate is completely melted.1/2 cup semi-sweet baking wafers, 1 teaspoon coconut oil
+Heat for 20-30 second increments, stirring well each time until the chocolate is completely melted.1/2 cup dark chocolate chips, 1 teaspoon coconut oil

 - Dip the ends of each cookie in the chocolate and place on the silicone or parchment lined baking sheet until the chocolate has set.
 Enjoy!